Lor1290/FVisualizer/README.md

-# Fexplorer
+# FExercise

 <p align = "center">
-  A Multi-OS file explorer made in FORTRAN 2018
+  A GitHub repo that help you to learn Fortran 2018
 </p>